Employed or self-employed status for workers in France?

 - Personal dismissal (e.g. the employee is under-performing or has committed a fault)

-The severance cost is based on average including variable and is (in our CBA, for cadre-level employees) 1/3 of an average month’s salary per year of presence in the company.
+The severance cost is based on average including variable and is 1/4th of an average month’s salary per year of presence in the company (sometimes a bit more, according to the CBA).
 Employees with under 1 year seniority are not entitled to any severance pay.
 The cost is thus low, but the grounds for dismissal need to be real & serious and documented, to avoid any litigation.

 Severance indemnities are not subject to income tax or to any contributions.
 They are paid net as long as the amount is equal to the amount defined by the CBA.

 There is a relatively complex and rigid procedure to follow to notify the employee of the end of the contract and explain the reasons, which takes approx. a month before the start of the notice period.
-The notice period lasts 3 mos. (for our CBA and cadre status), which must be paid even if it is not worked.
+The notice period lasts 1-3 mos. (depending on CBA, seniority, status), which must be paid even if it is not worked.

 Untaken paid time off is also due of course, as is leftover at the end of contract.

-Resignation is relatively rare in France, unless the employee has secured another position, as it does not entitle the employee to unemployment benefits (which is 57% of average salary for up to two years, not capped).
+Resignation is relatively rare in France, unless the employee has secured another position, as it does not entitle the employee to unemployment benefits (which are 57% of average salary for up to two years).
 An employee who wishes to leave will thus usually ask the employer for the below amicable termination, which does open unemployment benefits.

 From a process standpoint, one or several meetings will be held to determine the conditions of termination, during which either party can be assisted by a counsel and when an agreement is reached, a standard government 2-page form is filled out and signed.
 Both parties then have 2 weeks during which either party can change their mind.